peaclab/PACT/README.md

 # Action Items:

-* Integrate Sofiane's vlsi flow code to this repo---Need to ask Sofiane and try running Sofiane's VLSI tool
+* Integrate Sofiane's vlsi flow code to this repo and add test cases---Need to ask Sofiane and try running Sofiane's VLSI tool

 * Add the transient ptrace to the data structure